yqni13/taxi-varga/README.md

 ```sh
 npm run start-local-ssl
 ```
-which will open automatically on `https://localhost:4200/`.<br>
-To run backend (via Powershell, Terminal, etc) use:
+which will open automatically on `https://localhost:4200/`.
+To run backend use:
 ```sh
 node server.js
 ```